 GENERAL VIDEO GUIDELINES

-Musicians of the Chicago Symphony Orchestra listen and view all submitted video auditions.
-The judges are looking for high quality video recordings that are the best possible representation of applicant’s technical ability, tone quality and musicianship.
+Musicians of the Chicago Symphony Orchestra listen and view all live and submitted video auditions.
+The reviewers expect high-quality video recordings that are the best possible representation of an applicant’s technical ability, tone quality, and musicianship.
 Below are a few guidelines when preparing to make the video audition recording:

 Resumes should be no more than two pages in length.
 Please list experience you have had in the following areas:

 • Other employment experience, if any (e.g. Administrative, or other non-music employment)